ottodevs/planning-app/docs/DEVELOPMENT_NOTES.md

 - `yarn start`

 This script checks/install dependencies through lerna bootstrap, then concurrently starts a local development blockchain to deploy the individual apps there calling `aragon apm publish` on each app, also with help of lerna.
-When individual apps are deployed, the aragon/cli --kit option compiles and deploys the PlanningKit dao template sitting in contracts folder.
+When individual apps are deployed, the aragon/cli --kit option compiles and deploys the PlanningSuite kit dao template sitting in contracts folder.

 This folder contains also a PlanningDummy smart contract.
 This is needed to conform the minimal requirements to be an Aragon App, call it bare, skeleton, minimal.
 This smart contract is actually never deployed nor called from any other contract.

-The PlanningKit smart contract takes care of installing individual apps along with native Aragon official apps, and also setting the roles and permissions.
+The PlanningSuite kit smart contract takes care of installing individual apps along with native Aragon official apps, and also setting the roles and permissions.

 Finally, the script launches the Aragon Wrapper with the complete planning suite.